-St Mary’s Parish School believes the responsibility for the health of the students is shared between the school and the parents.
-It is expected that the parent and child accept primary responsibility of their child’s health and safety and individuals with medical conditions, whilst attending St. Mary’s Parish School.
+St Mary’s School believes the responsibility for the health of the students is shared between the school and the parents.
+It is expected that the parent and child accept primary responsibility of their child’s health and safety and individuals with medical conditions, whilst attending St. Mary’s School.

 Medication Prescribed medication will be administered as directed by the child’s Doctor or as set out on the original bottle label by the pharmacist.
 Where children are required to take medication an 'Administration of Medication Form' must be completed and signed by a parent.